A journal for the wall that is a material.

 A note on photography: what you cannot see in a swatch

 A plaster wall cannot be specified from a swatch.
-Plaster is mineral.
-The surface holds light from inside, and the same finish reads differently under different lighting, at different scales, in different rooms.
+Plaster is mineral, and the surface holds light from inside, which means the same finish reads differently under different lighting, at different scales, in different rooms.
 Every commission needs sample boards reviewed in the actual room before the wall is touched.

 Read .